How to change an e-mail address

 If you need to change the name or personal information associated with your e-mail account, you need to log in to your e-mail account and update your account profile.

 Mass e-mail new address to friends and family

-One disadvantage of doing this is that often you will forget to send someone your new e-mail address or someone may miss the e-mail.
+One disadvantage of doing this is that often you may forget to send someone your new e-mail address or someone may miss the e-mail.
 However, sending out another reminder from your new e-mail address can also help.

-- You will continue to receive SPAM messages, e-mail solicitations, and any other e-mail you may not want to receive.
+- You continue to receive SPAM messages, e-mail solicitations, and any other e-mail you may not want to receive.

 My old e-mail address has expired or been canceled, what should I do?

 Unfortunately, the only thing you can do is create a new e-mail address.
 Almost all companies who automatically expire or cancel your account because of no activity do not re-enable the e-mail address.

 If you're paying for your e-mail or have one through your Internet provider, it may be suspended because of late payment or no payment.
 Often, once payment is received, your e-mail can be reactivated.